pentalingual/Hubitat/Windows/README.md

 <br>Check wake the computer to run this task
 <br>
 <br><strong><i>Additional Notes</i></strong>
-<br>If you prefer to have a prebuilt example task to import, download the sample task and "Import Task" to Windows Task Scheduler.
+<br>If you prefer to have a prebuilt sample task to import, <a href="https://github.com/pentalingual/Hubitat/blob/main/Windows/Task%20Post%20battery%20Script.xml">download the sample task</a> and use "Import Task" in Windows Task Scheduler.
+<br><strong>IMPORTANT:You will need edit your desired "Start In" location if you use the prebuilt sample task</strong>
+<br>You can change this after importing by clicking into edit EACH action and changing the Start In location.
+<br>There are two actions, both need to be changed to start in the same location.
-<br>You will need to change the "Start In" location so that the battery file is in the same location your Hubitat Driver reads.
+<br>The battery file needs to start in the same location that your Hubitat Driver reads.
+<br>The battery file will be called '"batteryreport.txt"'